Computer security incident management: Containment

 In this phase, the IRT works to isolate the areas that the breach took place to limit the scope of the security event.
 During this phase it is important to preserve information forensically so it can be analyzed later in the process.
 Containment could be as simple as physically containing a server room or as complex as segmenting a network to not allow the spread of a virus.

 Eradication

 This is where the threat that was identified is removed from the affected systems.
 This could include deleting malicious files, terminating compromised accounts, or deleting other components.
 Some events do not require this step, however it is important to fully understand the event before moving to this step.
 This will help to ensure that the threat is completely removed.

 Recovery

 This stage is where the systems are restored back to original operation.
+In complex incidents such as ransomware attacks, recovery efforts may involve not only restoring data but also reconstructing compromised systems and performing forensic analysis to ensure the integrity of recovered information.
 This stage could include the recovery of data, changing user access information, or updating firewall rules or policies to prevent a breach in the future.
 Without executing this step, the system could still be vulnerable to future security threats.